aappddeevv/scalajs-reaction/README.md

 [ScalaCSS](https://github.com/japgolly/scalacss).

 ### Redux

 Redux integration requires you to export your component then import it with redux enhanced props.
 Please see the extended documentation for details.

 ### Routing

+A few routing pieces are included in core:

-A simple 100-line router is included based on the reason-react router implementation.
+* A simple 100-line router is included based on the reason-react router implementation.
 See the example app for an example of how to use it.
+* An extensible router component that allows you to specify routing rules.
+A customization for browser javascripts environments is included in the vdom project.
+* A "Route" component that slightly mimics "react-router" also in the vdom project.
+A single component handles both redirect and child rendering based on a router predicate.

 You can apply some simple routing configuration patterns to create your own router or use a javascript based router such as react-router.
 It's up to you.
 I suggest creating your own since its so easy to create a function that maps routes to components.
+You can use the [sparsetech-trail](https://github.com/sparsetech/trail) library to match on URL patterns.

 ### Widget Libraries